gwythdarianllc/stariumxcv-blog/index.markdown

 ---
 layout: home
-title: "The StariumXCV Herald"
+title: "The StariumXCV Chronicle"
 list_title: "Recent Articles"

 # ![StariumXCV banner](/assets/banner.png)
 ---
-This is The StariumXCV Herald, a blog for news and updates about [StariumXCV](https://www.stariumxcv.com).
+This is The StariumXCV Chronicle, a blog for news and updates about [StariumXCV](https://www.stariumxcv.com).

 <br>